ingresso-group/slate/source/includes/_intro.md

 events: 3CVA, 3CVB, 3CVC, 3CVD, 3CVE, 3CVF, 3CVG.
 Note that we have a seat selection seating plan available for 3CVE - this will be helpful if you decide to implement seat selection on your front end (please email api@ingresso.co.uk and we can talk you through this).
-(TODO: does api@ingresso.co.uk actually work?)

 It may be useful to use our [B2B website](https://b2b.ingresso.co.uk/b2b/) as a working example during your development.
-You can sign in using your own credentials or with agent ID: `demo` and password: `demopass`
+You can sign in using your own credentials or with affiliate ID: `demo` and password: `demopass`

 Some of the test events have specific conditions that you can check: